 philosophy (bad BAD quallity -reducing interest in philosophy) Science is

 only achievable with the right resources, give a kid anywhere in the world

 the same education as us and they could do well in science, same as maths,

-[These] things were all around WAY before capitalism.
+same as literature.
+This things were all around WAY before capitalism.

 subjective, how can you say the art being produced in western societies is